 As a trained engineer, one of the things I learned in college was the ability to solve or derive a suitable solution for any problem.
-From an engineering design perspective, it also follows that for you to outshine a competitor, you must know what they know, and put in the efforts to fill the gap in their knowledge.
+From an engineering design perspective, it also follows that for you to outshine a competitor, you must know what they know, and put in the efforts to fill the gap in their knowledge and improve their company, so if you’re a security expert, you can help them with fire security for their installations.
 Personal development is very similar to this.
 For you to grow, you must know yourself.
 If you are not growing, you are not making any contribution to society, and at the rate at which things move in society today, you will soon be treated without regard.

 For you to fulfill your God given purpose, personal growth must be an intentional effort.
 That you have a sense of calling does not mean it’s just going to happen.
 You must grow yourself in competence, and with the right attitude, wait for the opportunities that will come your way in order for you to be a success.